-A public lecture by Sally Goddard Blythe is taking place on Wednesday the 20th September, in the Palazzo Suite of Queen City Hotel, City Road, Chester.
+A public lecture by Sally Goddard Blythe is taking place on Wednesday 20 September, in the Palazzo Suite of Queen City Hotel, City Road, Chester.
 Tickets are £5, and it is strongly recommended that you reserve a place in advance: contact the INPP on 01244 311414 or mail@inpp.org.uk.

 Sally Goddard Blythe MSc (Psych), author and specialist in child development, will explain why some children fail to reach expectations; how to recognise signs of neuromotor immaturity, visual and auditory processing difficulties and what can be done to help.
 A growing body of evidence suggests that there is a rise in the number of children starting school with immature motor skills, which act as barriers to learning and undermine performance in the classroom.